sosia-dev/sosia/docs/functioning.rst

 3. Define a first search group
 4. Filter the search group to obtain a matching group

-Depending on the number of search sources and the first search group, one query may take up to 6 hours.
-Each query on the Scopus database will make use of your API Key, which allows 5000 requests per week. `sosia` and `pybliometrics` makes sure that all information are cached, so that subsequent queries will take less than a minute.
-The main classes and all methods have a boolean `refresh` parameter, which steers whether to refresh the cached queries (default is `False`).
+Depending on the number of search sources and the first search group, one search may easily take several hours.
+The :doc:`tutorial` takes nearly an hour.
+Users should start with small margins and a small chunk size and gradually increase the most binding margins.

+Each query on the Scopus database will make use of your API Key, which allows several thousant requests per week per API. `sosia` and `pybliometrics` make sure that all information are cached, so that subsequent queries will take less than a minute.
+As cached data will deprecate, the main classes and all methods have `refresh` parameters, which steer whether and when to refresh the cached queries (default is `False`, maybe be an integer as well).